-Approximately 10 students will be admitted to the 2015 Radiation Oncology class.
-Priority is given to those applicants who: (1) have a G.P.A. of 3.0 or higher, (2) have the strongest academic record, (3) have the highest interview results based on interviews conducted by program faculty, and (4) strongest letters of recommendation.
+Approximately 10 students will be admitted to the 2016 Radiation Oncology class.
+Admissions decisions are based upon: (1) academic record and GPA, (2) strength in sciences and math, (3) interview results based on interviews conducted by program faculty, and (4) letters of recommendation.
 Additional consideration is given to those that hold healthcare credentials (licensure/certification).
 The first Joint Venture class at Northern Virginia Community College (NVCC) began in the Fall of 2007.
 We expect to accept 10 students for the NVCC Joint Venture site each year in the fall semester.

 The VPT evaluates your level of success with basic mathematics through pre-calculus mathematical skills.
 Applicants may be requested to complete the VPT after their file is reviewed by the advisor (Miss Woody).
 A current assessment of a potential student's mathematical ability is necessary due to the physics and math involved in the curriculum.
 Recommendations may be made based on the results.
 Some may need to refresh their math skills prior to the beginning of the Fall semester, if accepted.
 Testing may be completed at the Testing Center at VWCC or applicants who do not live in the Roanoke area may go to any Virginia community college to complete, including NVCC.
 The Testing Center at VWCC is located on the ground floor of Brown Library and you will need to bring a photo I.D. in order to take the evaluation.
 Please allow yourself time to take the evaluation and for the Testing Center staff to score your results.
 An appointment is not necessary, you may come during the posted testing times.
 The times may change during breaks or holidays, you may call 857-7250 to determine their hours of operation at any time.
 Please bring the results to Pam Woody in The Fralin Center (CSHP) - Room 339 or you may notify her by email when you have taken, if after normal office hours.